SafetyCulture/SafetyCulture-Power-Query-Connector/README.md

 `schedule_assignees` may be a result of that organisation not having any schedules. `groups`, `group_users` and `users` will require the Group Management and User Management permissions in order to load.
 Please refer to the following [support page](https://help.safetyculture.com/en_us/1514571103-SkUXQp9Hv) for more information.

 ## Why do I see tables with no records, such as “schedule_assignee” and “groups”?
 This can result from the data simply not existing or that you don’t have the right permission.
+For example:

-For example, an empty “schedule_assignees” table could mean that the organization doesn’t actually have any schedules created.
+An empty “schedule_assignees” table could mean that the organization doesn’t actually have any schedules created.
+Learn how to [create inspection schedules](https://help.safetyculture.com/1064010777-SJ8X8DtVv).

 Empty “groups” and “users” tables could mean that you don’t have the “Group Management” and “User Management” permissions in the organization.
-Learn how to [assign permissions](https://help.safetyculture.com/en_us/1514571103-SkUXQp9Hv) as an administrator.
+Learn how to [assign permissions](https://help.safetyculture.com/en_us/1064273113-Hyv7g_tVv) as an administrator.
 # Development
 ## Development requirements
 - Microsoft Windows